Thang Nguyen 555

 The internet and the individual, crowd wisdom and personal (paced) enlightenment, zeta bites vs mouthful bites.

 People trade goods and services.
-This time, it’s data trading.
+This time, it’s data trading (ad auctioning).
 As if we are lab rats, brokers and posers of untested wisdom. as trial-error Yelpers.
-Since we cannot “try them all”, we become superficial rankers, a human last touch over machine SEO.
+Since we cannot “try them all”, we become superficial rankers, human last touch on those machine SEO.

 In short, “the gods must be crazy”.
-At times, we wish that “coke bottle” had never fallen off the sky.
+At times, we wish that “coke bottle” had never fell off the sky.

-Wise council might come from people of different color, younger generation or past generation.
-Where are the Medicine men, the Chiefs and the Astrologers?
-In the 80’s we had Shirley MacLaine’s New Age, and Nancy Reagan’s Fortune Tellers – to schedule our State-Affairs meetings.
+Wise council might come from people of different color, younger generation or past generation Where are the Medicine men, the Chiefs and the Astrologers.
+Back in the 80’s we had Shirley MacLaine’s New Age, and Nancy Reagan’s Fortune Tellers – to schedule our State-Affairs meetings.

-It baffles me in our jet age and Internet age, people still are doubling down on and self-medicated in the confinement of their own rabbit hole, finding comfort in well, comfortable (prejudicial) data set.
-Never setting foot outside of the bubble or talk to anyone besides their Dunbar circle (our digital security blanket).
+It baffles me that in our jet age and Internet age, people are still doubling down on and tranquilizing themselves in rabbit hole, finding comfort in well, comfortable data set.
+Always work and play from home, never setting foot outside of the bubble or talk to anyone outside of their Dunbar circle (our digital security blanket).
 The more advanced we are, the deeper our longing for a selective past, and since we cannot recall the past, we become angry and self-destructive.
 19th-century America without tax?
 Gilded Age without the Great Depression?

-At the end of all travel, as they say, we arrive back at the same place, only to know it better (e.g. at Kennedy times, post-Bay of Pigs, 11,000 “advisors” sent to China Beach, then peaked at half a million before finally dwindling down to 11 Marines on the last chopper out.
-America knowing itself – every time we read aloud the 52,880 names on the marble wall).
+At the end of all travel, as they say, we arrive at the same place, only to know it better ( e.g. at Kennedy times, post-Bay of Pigs, 11,000 “advisors” to China Beach, then peaked at half a million finally dwindling down to the last 11 Marines on the last chopper out.
+America knowing itself – every time we read aloud the 58,220 names on the marble wall).
 To travel means to experience not only places, but also ideas (Montaigne).

-To admit we were wrong e.g. Social Media – a systemic failure – is to give ourselves much needed realignment.
+To admit we were wrong e.g. social media – a systemic failure – is to give ourselves a needed realignment.
 Self-projection are products of self-delusion.
 Advertisers always print two versions of mass-producing bumper stickers and T-shirts, mini-flags and presidential portraits.
-We might as well print ours, on Self photo-day.
-Not to mention, our friends are saved from feeling cheated for having formed false perception based on data we sent out.
+We might as well print ours, Self photo-day.
+Not to mention, our friends are saved from feeling cheated for having gotten to know someone they once thought they had known.

 “I look at life from both sides now” (from the long 60’s).
 My parents and half of my siblings have recently gone.
-Life transitions jolted me, as an unaccompanied adult (abandoned, as kids often say “my dad went for milk”).
-Vividly, I can still recall getting lost, while the adults were frantically searching for me (Tet festival at the park.)
-I circled back, stood on the roof of the car, holding a red balloon high up, like that French movie of the same name.
+Life transitions jolted me as a “kid” unaccompanied (abandoned, as kids often say “my Dad went for milk”).
+Vividly, I can still recall getting lost, while the adults were searching for me (Tet festival at the park.)
+I circled back, stood on the roof of the car, holding a red balloon up high, like in a French movie.

 Getting lost in the crowd now repeats itself on the web.
 The unknown future is full of virtual strangers from strange shores, at the urge and nudge of AI (executive search anyone).
 Algorithm recommended.
-Unregulated and “self-censored” ” wisdom of crowd become our new PG -13 guardrails (Congress won’t budge beyond Section 230).
+Unregulated peppered with self-censored wisdom of crowd will serve as PG -13 guardrails (Congress won’t budge beyond Section 230).

 It’s frightening and uplifting.

 Our core humanity looks up to the sky and soars.
-Every generation wants to be better and outperform previous.
+In the name of progress, each generation wants to outperform previous.
 Graduates want immediate entry into the workforce.
-French citizens want earlier retirement.
-The piece of the pie vs the percentage of GDP is what one wants.
+French senior citizens want earlier retirement.
+The piece of the pie vs the percentage of GDP.

 It’s relationship that fulfills our lives.
 Things money can’t buy e.g. 360=degree reputation, self-respect (the right version of self), integrity, taste, class, memories, decency, dignity, empathy, humanity and loyalty.

 Keep your authentic self.
 In the end, what we are most fearful to lose is what counts the most.
-To test this, just go out of your way and be selfless for a day.
+To test this, just go out of your way and be selfless for a day (and pay associated price).

 On your mark, get set, go!
-Get some personal and reputational rehab- this side of Paradise.
+Get some personal and reputational rehab- this side of Paradise while it’s still time.

 While in Paris, the Olympic reminds us competition is good.
 But it doesn’t have to be demeaning.

-Competition – rules based – doesn’t just happen only in that summer.
+Competition – rules based – doesn’t just happen in that particular locality or only in that summer.
 It’s in our heart, Notre Coeur not Notre-Dame.
-We compete against the clock…”how many potatoes can you eat in your lifetime” albeit time itself is contained within eternity.
+Compete against the clock…”how many potatoes can you eat in your lifetime”.

 Keep paying forward, share some fries.
-Go get milk and return dad!
-Let’s do so in hopes future generations connect and comprehend better without self-destruct.
+Go get milk and return.
+In hopes that future generations connect and comprehend better without self-destruct.
 Grace and humility in defeat, but in competition, courage.

-P.S. check out “Full Time” the movies – re: a single mom during the strike
+Paris, je t’aime.
+P.S. check out “Full Time” the movies about a single mom during the strike.

 ” If I had two heads, one would have rolled away, outside the gate of Pier 5 on the day before the Fall of Saigon.” (my Sliding Doors/when it’s worst)